 We support every Tufts student in maximizing his or her positive impact with communities on and off campus.
-Through advocacy, research, service, and other opportunities, we look forward to partnering with you to identify engaging courses and activities that match your interests.
+Through our student programs and partnerships, research, service, and other opportunities, we look forward to partnering with you to identify engaging courses and activities that match your interests.

-All incoming students will receive Whistling Vivaldi: How Stereotypes Affect Us and What We Can Do, by Claude M. Steele.
+All incoming students will receive Lives in Limbo, by Roberto Gonzales.
 Conversations about the reading will help you connect with new people when you come to campus.

 The Tisch Scholars program is the signature program for student leaders at Tisch College.
-Look for applications in the fall of your freshman year to participate in this multi-year program.
+Look for applications in the Spring of your freshman year to participate in this multi-year program.

-For more information, please visit the Tisch Scholars page
+For more information, visit the Tisch Scholars page.

 Resident Assistants integrate active citizenship into hall activities.
 Academic and Community Engagement (ACE) Fellows provide academic and civic engagement support to new Jumbos throughout their first year on campus.

 For more information, contact the RA or ACE Fellow in your residence.

 A university-wide initiative spearheaded by Tisch College, JumboVote 2016 is working to strengthen political learning and engagement on campus this election year, and to provide students with all the information and resources they need to register and vote.